tmjeee/fuyuko/README.md

 # Demo
 Demo app running [here](https://demo.fuyuko.org)

+> This will most of the time be the latest from `v1.0.0-beta` pre-release bleading-edge branch,
+> so we'll be potentially breaking things and fixing them at the same time.

 | username | password |
 | -------- | -------- |
 | admin1 | test |